 Watashi Wa Kaze

 Carmen Maki is probably best known (at least in the West) for her 1971 collaboration with Blues Creation, later Creation, although she fronted her own band, Oz, in the mid-to late '70s.
-Carmen Maki & Oz is a pretty weird mixture of styles, shifting from the prog balladry of opener Poem Of June, through a couple of regular rockers to the epic balladry of Sketch Of 1 O'Clock In The Morning and the jaunty As For Me Wind (why, oh WHY do non-English speakers have this unfortunate fascination with using the word 'wind'?
-"Well, me back's not good and as for me wind...")
-Moving swiftly on...
-The untitled closer (or is it just untransliterated Japanese?) is another epic, this time in a hard rock/prog style, with a bit more of that balladry thrown in, making for quite a schizophrenic release.
+Carmen Maki & Oz is a pretty weird mixture of styles, shifting from the prog balladry of opener Rokugatsu No Uta (Poem of June), through a couple of regular rockers to the epic balladry of Gozen Ichiji No Sketch (Sketch of 1 O'Clock in the Morning) and the jaunty Kinō Sakaba de Mita Onna (The Woman I Saw at the Bar Yesterday).
+Closer Watasi Wa Kaze, which translates to As for Me Wind (why, oh WHY do non-English speakers have this unfortunate fascination with using the word 'wind'?
+"Well, me back's not good and as for me wind..."), is another epic, this time in a hard rock/prog style, a bit more of that balladry thrown in, making for quite a schizophrenic release.
 Noted Japanese synthesist Jun Fukamachi plays Mellotron, with flutes opening Poem Of June, although that seems to be your lot.

-The following year's Tozasareta Machi is a far better, more cohesive record, although sadly 'Tron-free, but there's a little to be heard on 1977's III.
+The following year's Tozasareta Machi is a far better, more cohesive record, although sadly Mellotron-free, but there's a little to be heard on 1977's III.
 Unfortunately, the larger part of the record consists of mainstream pop or rock, from jaunty-yet-harmless opener Nankai Koro through Love Song O Utau Mae Ni's balladry, Toriaezu Rock'n'Roll's, er, rock'n'roll and 26 No Toki's budget Queen, leaving the album's runaway finest (quarter-) hour to fourteen-minute prog epic Mukashi, sounding decidedly out of place amongst its less illustrious companions.
-Someone, possibly Masafumi Kawasaki, plays Mellotron on the album's two best tracks, with bursts of choir and background strings on Sora E and strings and block flute chords on Mukashi, making this unlikely contender the band's top Mellotron album.
+Masabumi Kawasaki plays Mellotron on the album's two best tracks, with bursts of choir and background strings on Sora E and strings and block flute chords on Mukashi, making this unlikely contender the band's top Mellotron album.

-'78's Live (or possibly Last Live - it seems to get credited as both) is a live double in the grand tradition, most of its tracks drawn out versions of songs from their three studio albums.
+'78's Live (or possibly Last Live - it gets credited as both) is a live double in the grand tradition, most of its tracks drawn out versions of songs from their three studio albums.
 Frankly, it isn't that exciting, none of the four ten minute-plus tracks being that proggy, more their odd hard rock/prog/ballad style that wears out its welcome after a while.
-Masafumi Kawasaki plays keys, apparently including Mellotron, but he makes us wait for it, finally using the strings (albeit sparingly) in Tozasareta Machi, alongside the synth strings employed across most of the album, although that appears to be it.
+Kawasaki plays keys, including Mellotron, but he makes us wait for it, finally using the strings (albeit sparingly) in Tozasareta Machi, alongside the synth strings employed across most of the album.
 Is it hidden away elsewhere?
 Impossible to tell, but it seems unlikely he hauled something so bulky along only to use it for a few seconds in one track.